qgis/QGIS-Website/content/resources/support/security.md

  - Check you are using the latest version of QGIS, and have a glance at the nighlty version for potential ongoing changes (fixes or regressions)
  - Check if your issue concerns QGIS desktop or QGIS server part
  - Please check our [Bug tracker](https://github.com/qgis/QGIS/issues) for an already existing and potential fix
- - then only, raise a private disclosure to the security teams [our GitHub security page](https://github.com/qgis/QGIS/security).
  - then only, raise a private disclosure to the security teams via [our GitHub security page](https://github.com/qgis/QGIS/security).
 Please avoid publicly disclosing the vulnerability until it has been resolved to prevent potential exploitation.

 #### Running python QGIS